JFormattedTextField class adds a formatter and an object value

 To obtain a formatted text field's current value,

-use the getValue
+use the getValue method.

 If necessary, you can ensure that the value reflects the text

-by calling the commitEdit
+by calling the commitEdit method

-before getValue
+before getValue.

-Because the getValue
+Because the getValue method returns an Object,

 you need to cast it to the type used for your field's value.